psychemedia/middle-english-romances/sir-amadace.md

 So the boards were set up, the cloth was laid, and the supper spread forth; and the merchant sat on the dais with Sir Amadas, who made him welcome, although his thoughts were muckle on the dead man that lay on his bier.
 Presently he said: " To-night as I came along the road, I saw a sight that I remember still, which makes my heart full sore!
 In a chapel by the wayside lay a corse on a bier, and a woman sat thereby in great trouble."

-" Yea," quoth the merchant, " God grant him sorry grace, and all such wasters as he that strip men wonder bare!
+"Yea," quoth the merchant, " God grant him sorry grace, and all such wasters as he that strip men wonder bare!
 There he lies, and of my thirty pounds shall I see never a penny the more! "

-" Forgive the dead," cried Sir Amadas, " as God forgives; and turn your mind to better thoughts, and you shall be rewarded!
+"Forgive the dead," cried Sir Amadas, " as God forgives; and turn your mind to better thoughts, and you shall be rewarded!
 Think how God hath ordained you a better estate than ever he had, and let his bones be buried."

-" Nay, sir, by Jesu, Mary's son, his body shall never be laid in the earth until I have my silver; and when she is dead as well, then shall dogs gnaw the bones of both these wasters! "
+"Nay, sir, by Jesu, Mary's son, his body shall never be laid in the earth until I have my silver; and when she is dead as well, then shall dogs gnaw the bones of both these wasters! "

 When Sir Amadas heard what he had sworn, he said to his squire: " Lay forth thirty pounds on the board, belive!" `[Quickly.]`

 The squire thought this wrong, but he must needs obey, and so the merchant was paid.
 Then the knight called for wine and bade him be merry, and asked presently: " Owed he any more? "

-" Blessings on you, sir, it was so much only! "
+"Blessings on you, sir, it was so much only! "

-" Then, as far as ten pounds will go, I will see that he hath his right.
+"Then, as far as ten pounds will go, I will see that he hath his right.
 I shall make read and sing for him, and bring him to Christian burial in the sight of all his neighbours.
 Pray all the religious men of this city to dine with me to-morrow, and make ready their meat."

 At dawn, on the following day, all the bells of the city were set a-ringing for the debtor's soul, and a great pro- cession of religious men and rich burgesses went forth to the burial.
 And Sir Amadas garred `[Caused.]` thirty priests to chant, and at every Mass he offered a ring.